Welcome to today's edition of the Rush 24-7 podcast.

 There wasn't one.

-Lanny, where is the poof?
+Lanny, where is the poof that I am challenging your patriotism?

 Up until today, your name hasn't come up in a while on this program.

-Uh, but challenging your patriotism has never been what I've done.
+But challenging your patriotism has never been what I've done.

-I challenge your judgment uh and so forth.
+I challenge your judgment and so forth.

-But uh if you want me to say I challenge your patriotism so Fox can do a show, okay.
+But if you want me to say I challenge your patriotism so Fox can do a show, okay.

-Uh and then they went and talked to Joe Biden and asked him what he thought.
+And then they went and talked to Joe Biden and asked him what he thought.

-And they went to by the went to uh who else uh uh Mike Huckabee, a Republican, asked him what he thought.
+Mike Huckabee, a Republican, asked him what he thought.

-They ran it as a career.
+They ran it as a commercial.

 They didn't do that.

-He just ran it as a commercial, a commercial break, and after the Brett girl's response, they ran the obligatory I'm John Edwards and I approve of this message.
+And after the Brett girl's response, they ran the obligatory, I'm John Edwards, I approve of this message.

-Uh because they're interviewing all these other people long before they got to his commercial.
+So he paid for all this time, and he needn't have paid for any of it because they're interviewing all these other people long before they got to his commercial.

-Would you like to hear what the Brett Girl said?
+Would you like to hear what the Brett girl said?

 Because I know nobody watched it.

-So uh here's here's uh here's just a portion of his response.
+So here's a portion of his response.

 Likewise, supporting our troops and pursuing a failed war are not the same things.